Ivy Raider ‘Moneyball for Gunnery’

 We next collected a “Gunner Pride” score for two battalions (110 crews) via digital survey prior to MMG

 execution.
-We posed the question “Are you proud to be a gunner?” measured on a 0 to 10 Likert scale to
+We posed the question “Are you proud to be a gunner?” measured on a 0 to 10 Likert scale to measure

-the four different models, indicative of statistical significance.
+models, indicative of statistical significance.

 Table 2 — Logistic Regression Results with “Gunner Pride” Score